mosecorg/mosec/README.md

 logger = get_logger()
 ```

+Then, we **build an API** for clients to query a text prompt and obtain an image based on the [stable-diffusion-v1-5 model](https://huggingface.co/runwayml/stable-diffusion-v1-5) in just 3 steps.

+1) Define your service as a class which inherits `mosec.Worker`.
+Here we also inherit `MsgpackMixin` to employ the [msgpack](https://msgpack.org/index.html) serialization format<sup>(a)</sup></a>.

+2) Inside the `__init__` method, initialize your model and put it onto the corresponding device.
+Optionally you can assign `self.example` with some data to warm up<sup>(b)</sup></a> the model.
+Note that the data should be compatible with your handler's input format, which we detail next.

+3) Override the `forward` method to write your service handler<sup>(c)</sup></a>, with the signature `forward(self, data: Any | List[Any]) -> Any | List[Any]`.
+Receiving/returning a single item or a tuple depends on whether [dynamic batching](#configuration)<sup>(d)</sup></a> is configured.

+> **Note**
+>
+> (a) In this example we return an image in the binary format, which JSON does not support (unless encoded with base64 that makes it longer).
+Hence, msgpack suits our need better.
+If we do not inherit `MsgpackMixin`, JSON will be used by default.
+In other words, the protocol of the service request/response can either be msgpack or JSON.
+>
+> (b) Warm-up usually helps to pre-allocate GPU memory in advance.
+If the warm-up example is specified, the service will only be ready after the example is forwarded through the handler.
+However, if no example is given, the first request's latency is expected to be longer.
+The `example` should be set as a single item or a tuple depending on what `forward` expects to receive.
+Moreover, in the case where you want to warm up with multiple different examples, you may set `multi_examples` (demo [here](https://mosecorg.github.io/mosec/example/jax/)).
+>
+> (c) This example shows a single-stage service, where the `StableDiffusion` worker directly takes in client's prompt request and responds the image.
+Thus the `forward` can be considered as a complete service handler.
+However, we can also design a multi-stage service with workers doing different jobs (e.g., downloading images, forward model, post-processing) in a pipeline.
+In this case, the whole pipeline is considered as the service handler, with the first worker taking in the request and the last worker sending out the response.
+The data flow between workers is done by inter-process communication.
+>
-Then, we **build an API** for clients to query a text prompt and obtain an image based on the [stable-diffusion-v1-5 model](https://huggingface.co/runwayml/stable-diffusion-v1-5).
-To achieve that, we simply inherit the `Worker` and `MsgpackMixin` class, then initialize the model in the `__init__` method and override the `forward` method.
-By default, the input `data` of the `forward` method should be a JSON-decoded object.
-Using `MsgpackMixin` will override it to use the faster and smaller [msgpack](https://msgpack.org/index.html) for both request and response data.
-In this example, the `forward` method will wishfully receive a _list_ of string, e.g., `['a cute cat playing with a red ball', 'a man sitting in front of a computer', ...]`, aggregated from different clients for _batch inference_, improving the system throughput.
-Also note that the returned objects will be encoded by the msgpack protocol as well, due to the use of `MsgpackMixin`.
+> (d) Since dynamic batching is enabled in this example, the `forward` method will wishfully receive a _list_ of string, e.g., `['a cute cat playing with a red ball', 'a man sitting in front of a computer', ...]`, aggregated from different clients for _batch inference_, improving the system throughput.

 ```python
 class StableDiffusion(MsgpackMixin, Worker):